 Lampreys are eel-like fish that belong to the order Petromyzontiformes.
-Together with hagfish, they constitute the infraphylum Agnatha, a group of jawless fish.
-They are among the most primitive vertebrates, characterized by a cartilaginous skeleton and a toothed oral disc used for sucking on prey.
+Together with hagfish, they constitute the infraphylum Agnatha, the group of jawless fish.
+They are among the most evolutionarily primitive vertebrates, retaining many ancestral characteristics such as a cartilaginous skeleton and a toothed oral disc for sucking on prey.

 These fish inhabit both freshwater and marine environments in temperate regions, except Africa, with some species migrating between the two habitats.
 Unlike most fish, lampreys lack scales, paired fins, and bones and instead possess a unique set of seven pairs of gill pouches for respiration.
 Their counter-shaded bodies, with dark backs and pale undersides, provide natural camouflage against their predators.

-The largest species, the sea lamprey, measures around 3.9 ft (1.2 m), while the smallest predatory lamprey, the Miller Lake lamprey, is around 3 to 6 in (7.6 to 15.2 cm) long.
+While the largest species, the sea lamprey, measures around 3.9 ft (1.2 m), the Miller Lake lamprey, the smallest known parasitic lamprey, is around 3 to 6 in (7.6 to 15.2 cm) long.

 These fish have scaleless, elongated bodies, just like eels, with no paired fins.
 They have a single nostril on top of their head and seven gill openings or pores on each side of their body.

-The buccal cavity lies anterior to the gonads and comprises a round sucking-type mouth or the oral disc.
+Located at the anterior end of the body, the buccal cavity comprises a round sucking-type mouth or the oral disc that helps the animal attach to the prey.
 The tongue is piston-like and bears three horny plates (laminae) on the tip.
 One plate is transverse, while the other two are positioned longitudinally.
 Additionally, a flap-like muscular structure called the velum is located near the mouth, helping to direct water currents toward it.

-The teeth are composed of keratin and other proteins and possess a hollow core that provides room for new teeth to grow and replace the older ones.
+The teeth are composed of keratin and other proteins and possess a hollow core that allows new teeth to grow and replace the older ones.

 Their heart is composed of a sinus, a single atrium, and a ventricle covered by pericardial cartilage.